DASnoeken/Multi-threaded_Mathproblem/README.md

 Also note that maximum hardware_concurrency heats up your CPU as it takes 100% of its capacity.
 My CPU can reach 95 degrees Celcius when 12 threads are used, it is rated for 100 degrees.

+The program takes 3 optional arguments.
+The first is a threshold value you want to look for, this is the minimum number of steps a certain number needs to be included in your final result.
+The second is the lower bound of the interval you want to check and the third is the upper bound of this interval.

+## Single
+The single program is able to check a single number and will also print all the steps for this particular number.
+It takes the number you wish to check as input.

 ## The math problem explained
 Take any number with multiple digits (i.e. >=10) and multiply all the digits together.
 Then take the result and multiply all the digits again.
 Continue this pattern until you reach a single digit number (i.e. result is element of [0,9]).
 The result of the problem is the